Sat, Sep 11|

 Come explore with us!

-Writing Through The Wilderness is three one-hour workshops that combine learning theory and writing principles with practical exercises.
+Writing Through The Wilderness takes place over three Saturday workshops that combine learning theory and writing principles with practical exercises.
 Participants are assigned a personal topic of their choosing and finish the course with a fully fleshed-out piece of writing.
 Extended one-on-one coaching is available as an add-on for those who want to hone in on a specific problem or a particularly tricky spot in their writing.

 In this writing workshop, you’ll have access to a creative learning community, personalized coaching, and the tools to help you gain self-awareness and overcome your writing blocks.
 You'll learn your unique creative process, gain confidence as a writer, and practice giving and receiving constructive feedback in a supportive cohort.